openshift/enhancements/enhancements/two-nodes-openshift/2no.md

       * Node2 does not start etcd or kubelet, remains inert waiting for Node1
    9. Network is repaired
    10. Corosync membership containing both nodes forms
-   11. Pacemaker “starts” etcd on Node2 as a follower of Node1
+   11. Pacemaker starts kubelet
-   12. Pacemaker “promotes” etcd on Node2 as a full replica of Node1
+   12. Pacemaker detects etcd is running standalone already on the peer, it backs up the etcd data and resets the etcd state to allow Node2 to start as a follower of Node1
-   13. Pacemaker starts kubelet
+   13. CEO promotes etcd on Node2 as a voting member
    14. Cluster continues with 1+1 redundancy
 3. Node Failure
    1. Corosync on the survivor (Node1)
    2. Etcd loses internal quorum (E-quorum) and goes read-only
    3. Node1 retains “corosync quorum” (C-quorum) and initiates fencing of Node2
-   4. Pacemaker on Node1 forces E-quorum (etcd promotion event)
+   4. Pacemaker on Node1 restarts etcd forcing a new cluster with old state to recover E-quorum.
+Node2 is added to etcd members list as learning member.
    5. Cluster continues with no redundancy
    6. … time passes …
    7. Node2 has a persistent failure that prevents communication with Node1